Gateshead Highway (A167) flyover

 This revealed more significant deterioration inside one of the pillars.
 The engineers advised that continued use of certain sections of the structure could put public safety at risk, so we acted on this advice to immediately close the flyover and part of the road beneath it.

-We acknowledge that doing so will cause significant disruption to the travel network.
-However, safety is our top priority.
+We acknowledge that doing so has caused some disruption to the travel network.
+However, safety has to be our top priority.

 Next steps

-Our long term plan remains to demolish the flyover completely and regenerate the area.
+Our plan is to demolish the flyover completely and regenerate the area.

-Discussions are ongoing with government ministers, the North East Combined Authority and other key partners to secure the funding needed for this and we are grateful for the support of North East mayor Kim McGuinness, who has pledged to contribute regional resources towards the demolition, saying the region cannot afford to wait for government funding.
+Discussions are ongoing with government ministers, the North East Combined Authority and other key partners to secure the funding needed for this and we are grateful for the support of North East mayor Kim McGuinness.

 In the meantime, we are working with our partners to keep Gateshead moving.
 We will continue to monitor the flyover and traffic levels, and carry out all necessary remedial work to minimise disruption until the structure is demolished.

 We will share regular updates as this work progresses.
-In the meantime, thank you for your patience and understanding.
+In the meantime, we thank everyone for their continued patience and understanding.